EGO4D/Ego-Exo4D-docs/README.md

 # EgoExo4D Documentation

-This is documentation for EgoExo4D.
+This is the documentation website for EgoExo4D. https://docs.ego-exo4d-data.org/

 ## Setup